Accenture/openathon-2019-react/labs/lab-04/README.md

 <br/>

-## React Navigation: Links, Switch and Routes
+## React Navigation: Links, Switches and Routes

 React Router provides a **Link** component to render an accesible navigation around the application.
 Wherever you render a _<Link>_, an anchor _<a>_ will appear in the DOM.